Last Updated on May 3, 2023 by Anjali Chourasiya

-Calculating the return via SWP
+Calculating the return on SWP

-Why is SWP a good option?
+Why can SWP mutual funds be a good option?

 Mutual funds are subjected to market risk, and the government has recently decided to tax the dividends paid by these mutual funds.
 With the risk factor and the taxing of dividends, if you are choosing to opt for SWP as the returns are not fully taxed, and the risk factor is generally very low.

 For example, if you expect a 7% return from the scheme, you should withdraw only 5% or 6% of your investment.
 In this case, it would be better to seek expert advice.
-In addition to preparing for and initiating a systematic withdrawal plan, you may want to think about taxes and possibly a systematic transfer plan.
+In addition to preparing for and initiating a systematic withdrawal plan, you may want to consider taxes and possibly a systematic transfer plan.
 A tax advisor can assist you in determining the tax rate on withdrawals from both standard and retirement accounts.
 Because withdrawals from standard accounts necessitate the sale of securities, they are typically taxed as income.